IMT DES MOINES MONUMENT MILE

 A new, shorter race with a great cause!

-The IMT Des Moines Marathon has partnered with the Iowa State Capitol Monument Conversation Fund to kick-off the fall racing season with the IMT Des Moines Monument Mile, while raising awareness and funds for monuments in need of repair.
+The IMT Des Moines Marathon has partnered with the Iowa State Capitol Monument Conservation Fund to kick-off the fall racing season with the IMT Des Moines Monument Mile, while raising awareness and funds for monuments in need of repair.
+Join us Thursday evening, September 20.
 Register now.

 The 187 acres of the Iowa State Capitol are a popular attraction.
 The world class architecture of the Capitol building is enhanced by other handsome governmental buildings and picturesque landscaping.
 The IMT Des Moines Monument Mile is a great time to explore the grounds.